 The sub-systems in AWS integrate with one another to perform two key tasks:

-Parse data sent from the WSN and store it in a structured format for later querying, and
+Parse data sent from the WSN and store it in a structured format for querying, and

-Serve data and controls through a web-application accessible through a HTTP browser.
+Serve data and controls through a web-application accessible through a HTTP-browser.

-The web-application accesses the designated cloud database, DynamoDB, to process the data for analysis and visualisation.
+The web-application accesses the cloud database, DynamoDB, to process the data for analysis and visualisation.
 Further, it exposes interfaces that allow users to configure the WSN remotely.
 The same payload structure is used for this task, with each configuration parameter represented as one field.
 The web-application is designed with Python Django and orchestrated with Elastic Beanstalk.
-Orchestration in this context refers to the automatic deployment and auto-scaling of infrastructure to serve web-application to clients.
-This includes virtual servers for hosting the application (EC2), load balancing and the DynamoDB interface for querying data.
-Additionally, Elastic Beanstalk provides a simple deployment service that allows developers to rapidly patch the web-application.
+Orchestration in this context refers to the automatic-deployment and automatic-scaling of infrastructure to serve web-application to clients.
+This includes virtual servers for hosting the application (EC2), load balancing, and the DynamoDB interface for querying.
+Additionally, Elastic Beanstalk provides a deployment service that allows developers to rapidly patch the web-application.

 Finally, the Amazon API Gateway service provides a means of authentication and interprets and directs in/out-bound streams.